colton-gabertan/SecurityShepherdLabs/README.md

 Interestingly enough, this server sends the new password as a response in the clear!
 All that's left is to login as admin with the new, reset password and grab that key.

+### Secure Web Application Design Considerations

+As demonstrated in this lab, that was a very poorly designed login feature and login recovery feature, in terms of security.
+Always consider your user's sensitive data, and never display any of it in the front-end or in the clear.
+Always be weary of how easy it is to capture back and forth traffic, and use a bit of common sense to protect not only your application, but also your users.